fieldtrip/website/tutorial/headmodel_eeg_bem.md

     ft_determine_coordsys(mri)
     % rotate the anatomical MRI around and pay attention to the labels along the axes
     % press "n" and "return" in the command window

+{% include image src="/assets/img/tutorial/headmodel_eeg_bem/figure3.png" width="600" %}

+_Figure; Determine the coordinate system in which the original MRI is expressed_

 You might read your anatomical MRI data from DICOM files, from a NIFTI file, or [other formats](/faq/dataformat), with data that is possibly defined in [a different coordinate system](/faq/coordsys).
 In that case it may not give information on the coordinate system in which the anatomical data is expressed.
 You can check and update the coordinate-system with the **[ft_determine_coordsys](/reference/utilities/ft_determine_coordsys)** function by specifying in which direction eax axis points and where the origin is relative to the head.